kddubey/cappr/docs/source/select_a_language_model.rst

 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/superglue/copa.ipynb>`_.

-For an example of running an `AutoGPTQ`_ Mistral model, where we cache shared prompt instructions and batch completions to save memory, see `this notebook
+For an example of running an `AutoGPTQ`_ Mistral model, where we cache shared prompt instructions to save time and batch completions to save memory, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/banking_77_classes.ipynb>`_.

 For a minimal example of running an `AutoAWQ`_ Mistral model, see `this notebook
 <https://github.com/kddubey/cappr/blob/main/demos/huggingface/autoawq.ipynb>`_.

-For minimal examples you can run right now, see the **Example** section for each of these functions:
+For minimal examples you can quickly run, see the **Example** section for each of these
+functions:

 :func:`cappr.huggingface.classify.predict`